devxiongmao/truckin-along/docs/user_journeys/trucking_company_managing_truck_maintenance.md

 - 🟢 Relieved and satisfied that the app proactively notified them of due maintenance
 - 🟢 Grateful for the quick, low-effort maintenance form process
+- 🟢 Grateful for the email notifications alerting for due truck maintenance
 - 🔴 Frustrated that **only admins** can complete maintenance tasks—drivers are often more aware of the truck’s actual condition

 ---